 Pregnancy symptoms and PMS can feel remarkably similar.
 Some women may notice pregnancy symptoms as early as a few days after ovulation.
 It is hard to say if these symptoms are actually due to pregnancy though.
-These symptoms might include tender breasts, moods swings, bloating or frequent urination.
+These symptoms might include tender breasts, moods swings, bloating, and frequent urination.
 Unfortunately, some of these symptoms are also the same symptoms a woman might have even if she were not pregnant.

 Progesterone levels increase after ovulation.
 This increase in progesterone may cause you to feel symptoms similar to pregnancy symptoms.
 While these early symptoms could be due to pregnancy, they might not actually be pregnancy related.
 If you notice symptoms before implantation could have occurred, the symptoms are likely due to normal hormonal changes that take place after ovulation rather than pregnancy.
 Women just coming off of birth control may be more sensitive to these hormonal changes.
 It is quite common for women who recently stopped taking the pill to have what feels like pregnancy symptoms, especially during their first ovulatory cycle.

 Progesterone is a hormone that helps thicken the lining of your uterus and prepares your body for implantation.
-Progesterone plays an important role in the menstrual cycle and also during pregnancy.
+Progesterone plays an important role in the menstrual cycle and in pregnancy.
 When you are pregnant, you have higher levels of estrogen and progesterone.
 These hormones are part of what causes typical pregnancy symptoms such as nausea, bloating, and breast tenderness.
 Progesterone levels are what keep you from menstruating when you are pregnant and low levels cause you to menstruate when you are not.
 Progesterone also helps stimulate breast tissue growth and keeps your uterus from contracting in early pregnancy.

 If you are not pregnant, your progesterone levels will drop off and menstruation will occur.
 You may notice PMS symptoms about a week before menstruation occurs.